 LA Galaxy roar back for 2-2 draw with LAFC in rivalry series

 Carlos Vela and Lee Nguyen scored in the first half for LAFC, but Romain Alessandrini answered for the Galaxy in the 82nd minute.
-Kamara then pounced on a terrible back pass by Horta, a 21-year-old Portuguese designated player widely expected to become a star.
+Kamara then pounced on a terrible back pass by Andre Horta, a 21-year-old Portuguese designated player making his LAFC debut.

 The rematch nearly lived up to the unforgettable first meeting between the powerhouse Galaxy and expansion LAFC on March 31.
 That game featured the MLS debut of Zlatan Ibrahimovic, who came on as a jetlagged substitute and promptly scored the tying and winning goals in the Galaxy's astonishing rally from a three-goal deficit for a 4-3 victory.